QSF-physics/QSF-examples/README.md

 You can use any of the existing projects gathered in the `examples` folder as the starting point for your own projects.

-It is advised to keep the directory name and the main `.cpp` filename identical.
+It is advised to keep the name of the directory and the main `.cpp` filename identical.

 There are three ways to provide configurations to a project:
 - command line options (handled by `cxxopts` library, see nitrogen-3e)